elocnatsirt/terrafirm/README.md

 the environments I work in that this module adheres to.
 I am not saying this is best practice for your environments; all I am putting forth here is a wrapper and structure for you to look over and see/modify it to fit for your use if necessary.

+My implementation sticks to a relatively firm consistency across your whole project/environment for the simple fact that I find it both easier to understand and manage.
+Why manage one large statefile for your whole environment when you can break it out by both both by environment and "module" you are working on?
+The less things you touch at one time, the less you are likely to break these things.

+##### NOTE:
+When I say module in quotes or internal_module, I am referring to a Terraform configuration for a specific product/thing you are creating.
+It should
+be agnostic of environment so that you can plug variables into it in order to maintain separate states for the environments and this module.
+Perhaps it would be better to use another name in the future.

 ### Terraform Wrapper
 To enforce my best practices within Terraform, I have written a Terraform wrapper